-Globalization has brought fundamental changes in various sectors of life, including the health and nursing sectors.
+Globalisation has brought about fundamental changes in various sectors of life, including health and nursing.
 The increasingly unlimited flow of information, technology, and human mobility requires health professionals, including nurses, to have global competencies to compete and provide the best service (Huang, Pun, & Huang, 2022).
-English proficiency is one of the main competencies that must be possessed to bridge this global interaction.
-It is no longer just an added value for nursing; it has become an essential need (Schkinder, 2024).
-Adequate English language skills open up access to the latest scientific literature and nursing research (Lu, Jin, Liao, Chuang, & Tung, 2023), most of which are published in English, enable active participation in international seminars or conferences, and expand opportunities to continue education to a higher level or pursue a career abroad.
-Furthermore, in an increasingly multicultural clinical environment, communicating effectively in English is crucial to providing safe and quality nursing care to patients from various cultural and linguistic backgrounds and collaborating with international colleagues (Alhamami, 2024).
+English proficiency is one of the main competencies required to bridge global interactions.
+It is no longer just an added value for nursing; it has become essential (Schkinder, 2024).
+Adequate English language skills open access to the latest scientific literature and nursing research (Lu, Jin, Liao, Chuang, & Tung, 2023), most of which are published in English, enable active participation in international seminars or conferences, and expand opportunities to continue education to a higher level or pursue a career abroad.
+Furthermore, in an increasingly multicultural clinical environment, effective communication in English is crucial for providing safe and quality nursing care to patients from various cultural and linguistic backgrounds and collaborating with international colleagues (Alhamami, 2024).

-While the urgency for English proficiency is apparent, proving this competency to international academic institutions and professional bodies requires more than subjective claims.
-A verifiable, objective, and universally recognised measure is needed to validate an individual's language skills.
-One of the most globally recognized tests and often a prerequisite for academic and professional purposes is the Test of English as a Foreign Language (TOEFL) (Prawiyata & Barus, 2022).
+While the urgency for English proficiency is apparent, proving this competency to international academic institutions and professional bodies requires more than just subjective claims.
+A verifiable, objective, and universally recognised measure is required to validate an individual's language skills.
+One of the most globally recognized tests and often a prerequisite for academic and professional purposes is the Test of English as a Foreign Language (TOEFL) (Prawiyata and Barus, 2022).
 Higher education institutions in English-speaking countries, international professional certification bodies, and many multinational companies use TOEFL scores as one of the leading indicators of a prospective student or employee's ability to use English in academic and work environments (Amalia, Hartono, & Pratama, 2024).
-Therefore, having a TOEFL score that meets the standard is very important and is a challenge for nursing students in Indonesia, especially for those who aspire to achieve global opportunities.
+Therefore, having a TOEFL score that meets the standard is very important and challenging for nursing students in Indonesia, especially for those who aspire to achieve global opportunities.

-Recognising this crucial link between standardised assessment and global opportunity, nursing education institutions are responsible for adequately preparing their students.
+Recognising this crucial link between standardised assessment and global opportunity, nursing education institutions must adequately prepare their students.
 STIKES Banyuwangi, through the Language Centre, organises a TOEFL Preparation Course program.
-This program is designed to equip final semester students with the strategies, knowledge, and practices to face the TOEFL exam effectively.
-Along with the rapid development of educational technology, the model for implementing this preparation program has also developed.
-Previously, it was fully face-to-face, but now it is implemented in a hybrid format.
-This model combines traditional face-to-face learning methods in class with online learning methods that utilise digital platforms, namely, using the LMS owned by the campus.
-This hybrid approach offers various advantages, such as greater flexibility in time and place of study for students, the potential to personalise the learning experience through interactive online materials, and the opportunity to continue to get direct interaction and guidance from instructors in face-to-face sessions (Tong, Uyen, & Ngan, 2022).
-Through this combination, it is hoped that this program will run more optimally, accommodating students' diverse learning styles and optimizing the learning outcomes that have been set.
+This program is designed to equip final-semester students with the strategies, knowledge, and practices to face the TOEFL exam effectively.
+Along with the rapid development of educational technology, the model for implementing this preparation program has also evolved.
+Previously, it was fully face-to-face, but it is now implemented in a hybrid format.
+This model combines traditional face-to-face learning methods in class with online learning methods that utilise digital platforms, namely, the LMS owned by the campus.
+This hybrid approach offers various advantages, such as greater flexibility in the time and place of study for students, the potential to personalise the learning experience through interactive online materials, and the opportunity to continue to get direct interaction and guidance from instructors in face-to-face sessions (Tong, Uyen, & Ngan, 2022).
+Through this combination, it is hoped that this program will run more optimally, accommodating students' diverse learning styles and optimising the learning outcomes that have been set for it.

-2 Previous research by Mazidah & Masmuroh (2024) focused on the use of the CIPP evaluation model for the TOEFL Preparation program.
-The fundamental difference between this study and previous studies lies in the target population and the teaching approach studied.
-Previous research focused on English Language Education Study Program students and was carried out entirely offline.
-In contrast, this study targets a more specific group, namely students of the Nursing Study Program at STIKES Banyuwangi, who have different abilities and needs from students in general.
+Previous research by Mazidah and Masruroh (2024) focused on the use of the CIPP evaluation model for the TOEFL Preparation program.
+The fundamental difference between this study and previous studies lies in the target population and teaching approach.
+Previous research focused on English Language Education Study Program students and was conducted entirely offline.
+In contrast, this study targeted a more specific group, namely, students of the Nursing Study Program at STIKES Banyuwangi, who have different abilities and needs from students in general.